anguy95/FreeFoodFinder/README.md

-If you time the CEA and the update 15sec, crashes hard Since update happens every 15, map bubbles get thrown out
+If you time the CEA and the update 15sec, crashes hard Since update happens every 15, map bubbles get thrown out -- fixed i think (randy, blame me if it's not)